-Given Whittier does not require or solicit prepayment of more than \$1,200 in fees per client six months or more in advance, this item is inapplicable.
+Not applicable.
+Whittier does not require or solicit prepayment of more than \$1,200 in fees per client six months or more in advance.
+The Firm is not aware of any financial condition that is reasonably likely to impair the Firm's ability to meet contractual commitments.
+In addition, the Firm has not been the subject of a bankruptcy petition at any time.